 Family Search:

-Each camper will have the opportunity to spend time in the Family Search Room at Oakcrest.
-Campers will discover more about their family and, in turn, discover a bit more about themselves.
-A trained counselor will guide them as they look at family history in a whole new way!
-Prior to camp, every camper should obtain a username and password through either familysearch.org or churchofjesuschrist.org.
-Please assist your campers with this as needed.
-Campers should write down their username and password to bring to camp.
+Each camper will have the opportunity to spend time in the FamilySearch room at Oakcrest.
+With the help of a trained counselor, campers will spend time getting familiar with the FamilySearch website by participating in fun activities designed to help them look at family history in a whole new way!
+Prior to camp, every camper should have a username and password for either familysearch.org or churchofjesuschrist.org.
+Campers should bring this username and password to bring to camp and feel comfortable logging in.
 Ideally, each camper should also have themselves and four additional generations in their family tree on Family Search.
 This would add to their family history experience while at Oakcrest.

 Health Concerns: